huggingface/pixparse/README.md

 ```

 To launch evaluation on existing checkpoints, you need to use a Cruller Eval Task, e.g. on FUNSD dataset.
-The task-name argument will select which task is to be run. donut_eval_ocr, for instance, runs Donut OCR on the dataset chosen and does not need external checkpoints.
+The task-name argument will select which task is to be run. donut_eval_ocr, for instance, runs Donut as an OCR engine on the dataset chosen and does not need external checkpoints.

 ```bash
 python -m pixparse.app.eval \